mwadman/mwadman.github.io/_posts/2018-04-08-OpenStack-Lab-Network-Vagrant.markdown

 # Overview

-This post is the second in a series that plans to document my progress through installing and configuring a OpenStack Lab, using Cumulus switches for the network.
+This post is the second in a series that plans to document my progress through installing and configuring an OpenStack Lab, using Cumulus switches for the network.

 For other posts in this series, see the overview section of the [introduction post](https://www.wadman.co.nz/2018/02/08/OpenStack-Lab-Network-Introduction/#overview).

-This post will cover the creation of our Virtual Machines in VirtualBox using Vagrant.
-Vagrant (by HashiCorp) can be described as a tool to spin up reproducible development environments using most mainstream hypervisors.
+This post will cover the creation of our Virtual Machines in VirtualBox using Vagrant, a tool used to spin up reproducible development environments using most mainstream hypervisors.

 # Installation

-Installation of Vagrant on Ubuntu (my choice of desktop distribution) requires downloading the deb file from the [official website](https://www.vagrantup.com/downloads.html), or (as I recently found out) adding a community repository which is a kind of proxy-repository as it just redirects to the packages from HashiCorp themselves.
+Installation of Vagrant on Ubuntu (my choice of desktop distribution) requires downloading the deb file from the [official website](https://www.vagrantup.com/downloads.html), or (as I recently found out) adding a community repository which is a kind of proxy-repository as it redirects to the packages from HashiCorp themselves.
 For instructions on how to install Vagrant using this repo, visit the website [here](https://vagrant-deb.linestarve.com/).

 There is a Vagrant package that is available in the default repositories, but this isn't kept up to date.